Can I Claim the Right to be Forgotten?

 What is the Right to be Forgotten?

-Since a ruling of the European Court in May 2014, individuals have had the right to request that results be removed from internet search engines.
+Since a ruling of the European Court of Justice in May 2014, individuals have had the right to request that unwanted results are removed from internet search engines, if the information contained in the search result is irrelevant, outdated, or otherwise inappropriate.
+This is commonly known as the "right to be forgotten".

-The right to be forgotten blocks unwanted search results from a search of your name.
-It is therefore not the same as removal of material from the internet, but if information is no longer available in a search result, it can have largely the same effect.
+If an application for the right to be forgotten is successful, the search engine provider blocks unwanted search results from a search of your name.
+This is not the same as the complete removal of material from the internet, but if information is no longer available in a search result, it can have largely the same effect.